sspanak/tt9/docs/user-manual.md

 _The Xiaomi problems have been discussed in [this GitHub issue](https://github.com/sspanak/tt9/issues/490)._

-#### Voice Input does not stop immediatelly after pressing the microphone button
+#### Voice Input does not stop immediately after pressing the microphone button
-This is [a known problem](https://issuetracker.google.com/issues/158198432) on Android 10 that Google never fixed.
-It is not possible to mitigate it on TT9 side.
-To end the Voice Input operation, just stay quiet for a couple of seconds.
-If Android does not detect any speech, it automatically turns off the microphone.
+It is [a known problem](https://issuetracker.google.com/issues/158198432) on Android 10 that Google never fixed.
+It is not possible to mitigate it on the TT9 side.
+To stop the Voice Input operation, stay quiet for a couple of seconds.
+Android turns off the microphone automatically when it can not detect any speech.